Showering to Savings

 The duration of the shower has a direct effect on water usage.
 A 20-minute shower will use twice as much water as a 10-minute shower taken at the same flow rate.
 Many have hypothesized reducing flow rates of showerheads might cause users to take much longer showers, but scientific studies that monitored thousands of homes across the nation have proven the flow rates have little influence on the duration of the shower.
 A shower timer might be a helpful tool in reducing the length of your showers - see Shower Timer Introduction.
 Reducing shower time also reduces hot water use, which saves energy.

 Current national energy policy act (EPAct) standards mandate that all showerheads manufactured in the U.S. have a maximum flow rate of 2.5 gpm (9.5 lpm).
 Before 1980, many showerheads exceeded 5 gpm (18.9 lpm).

 - Pay attention to the length of time spent in the shower.
 Try taking a shorter shower of around 5 minutes.

-- If you shower is equipped with an on-off switch use it while you are soaping and shampooing.
+- If your shower is equipped with an on-off switch, use it while you are soaping and shampooing.
 If your showerhead doesn't have an on-off switch, you can simply turn the water off while lathering.

-- If you have to wait a period of time for the hot water to reach the shower, try collecting the normally discarded cold water in a bucket for watering plants.
+- If you have to wait for hot water to reach the shower, try collecting the normally discarded cold water in a bucket for watering plants.